 - 2 tablespoons confectioners’ sugar

-- Once the eggs are incorporated, beat the mixture on medium-high for about 3 to 4 minutes, until the mixture has lightened in color a bit and is very fluffy.
+- Once the eggs are incorporated, beat the mixture on medium-high for about three to four minutes until the mixture has lightened in color a bit and is very fluffy.

 - Do not use the stand or electric mixer for this next step.
 In a separate bowl, mix together the flour and baking powder.

 - Very gently fold the flour and baking powder into the egg mixture.